poldham/opsrdev/README.md

 Retrieving more than 2000 results
 ---------------------------------

 Bearing in mind that patent databases like the Lens and Patentscope allow you to download a data table with up to 10,000 results at a time, the OPS maximum of 2000 is rather frustrating.
 This will maybe change now that the USPTO is taking a lead with [open data services](http://www.uspto.gov/learning-and-resources/open-data-and-mobility).
-The 2,000 limit per query does however focus our attention on the important question of why we are seeking more than
+The 2,000 limit per query does however focus our attention on the important question of why we are seeking more than 2,000 records and whether we should refine the query.

 Let's imagine that we are interested in the results of searches of patent titles and abstracts that contain the words pizza between 1990 and 2015.
 We can do this by specifying the start and end years.
 We could also specify this as start = 19900101 end = 20151231 for finer control.
 Note that the format is YYYYMMDD.